omeka/omeka-s-developer/docs/key_concepts/data_types.md

 # Data Types

-Data types extend the ways users can describe resources.
+Data types are classes that extend the ways users can describe resources.
 They define the entire round trip of a resource value: how it's entered and validated, saved to the database, and rendered to the screen.
 It's important to know that *every* value has a data type, and that setting the data type for a property in a resource template only affects *newly* created values.

 ## Built-in Data Types